tobikausk/spacentation_code/README.md

 **Figure 4a**

-Run "create_fig4a.py".
+Run "create_fig4a.py" (takes several hours on a standard laptop if calc_theory_newly == True).

 Dependencies: calc_CrossCorr_fixedMean_disorder.py and calc_FisherInfo.py

 **Figure 4b**

-Run Recurrent_feedforward_const_FisherInfo.py with three different parameters: FisherInfo_wish = 0.01, 0.015 and 0.02.
+Run Recurrent_feedforward_const_FisherInfo.py with three different parameters: FisherInfo_wish = 0.01, 0.015 and 0.02., adapting A_one_point_list, A_two_point_minus_list and A_two_point_plus_list as indicated by the commented lines (takes several hours each time on a standard laptop).
+Once the data is generated, this does not have to be done again, of course.

 Dependency: compute_FisherInfo.py